 L64 PNP 3411 Principles of the Nervous System

-This course will provide a broad introduction to neuroscience, starting at the level of cellular and molecular neuroscience and ultimately ending at systems and theoretical neuroscience, with emphasis on the organization of the mammalian central nervous system.
+This course will provide a broad introduction to neuroscience, starting at the level of cellular and molecular neuroscience, and ultimately ending at systems and theoretical neuroscience, with emphasis on the organization of the mammalian central nervous system.
 Topics will include neuronal structure, the action potential, information transmission between neurons, sensory/motor systems, emotion, memory, disease, drugs, behavior, and network dynamics.
 A fundamental goal of this course is to provide students with the ability to approach complex problems using the scientific method and to understand the limits of knowledge.
-This course will also expose students to some of the neuroscience community at Washington University.
-Prerequisites: Biol 2960, Biol 2970 (recommended) and Biol 3058 (recommended) or Psych 3401 and permission of instructor.
+This course will also expose students to some of the neuroscience community at WashU.
+Bio 2960, Bio 2970 recommended, Bio 3058 recommended or Psych 3401 and permission of instructor.
+(Biology Major Area B)

 Same as L41 Biol 3411